LiquidSmokeX64/coffeelinux/README.md

 4: Enter: git clone https://liquidsmokex64/arch-linux-installer.git

-5: Enter: chmod a+x /arch-linux-installer/arch-install_intel_nvidia_x86_64_stage1.sh
+5: Enter: chmod a+x /arch-linux-installer/arch-install_xyz_intel_nvidia_x86_64_stage1.sh

-6: Enter: nano /arch-linux-installer/arch-install_intel_nvidia_x86_64_stage1.sh
+6: Enter: nano /arch-linux-installer/arch-install_xyz_intel_nvidia_x86_64_stage1.sh

 7: Edit the "/dev/nvme.." parts to your desired hard drive partition ids, change "arch-pc" to your OS Drive name of choice (you will need to remember it for stage 2).

-8: Enter: nano /arch-linux-installer/arch-install_intel_nvidia_x86_64_stage2.sh
+8: Enter: nano /arch-linux-installer/arch-install_xyz_intel_nvidia_x86_64_stage2.sh

 9: Edit "arch-box" to whatever you want the PC name to be.
-Change "archuser" to your username, change "usernamehere" to your username as well.
+Change "archuser" to your username as well.

-10: Enter: bash /arch-linux-installer/arch-install_intel_nvidia_x86_64_stage1.sh
+10: Enter: bash /arch-linux-installer/arch-install_xyz_intel_nvidia_x86_64_stage1.sh

 11: Enter: g